GoogleChrome/web.dev/src/site/content/en/fast/using-lighthouse-bot-to-set-a-performance-budget/index.md

 {% Img src="image/admin/H2aLCOr36UDwm5Yk1k9r.png", alt="Lighthouse bot collaborator status", width="800", height="298" %}

 Approving these requests is a manual process so they don't always happen instantly.
-Before you start testing, make sure lighthousebot has approved its collaborator status.
+Before you start testing, make sure lighthousebot has approved it's collaborator status.
 In the meantime, you also need to add another key to your project's environment variables on Travis.
 [Leave your email here](https://docs.google.com/forms/d/e/1FAIpQLSdIc3QNIMn7bBMgl2cfxmmo6wGBlUpdLGxjB_ml464t9eCg_A/viewform),